Xiaomi USB Type-C 65W Power Adapter ADC6501TM Teardown

 The cover of the electric supply plug uses ultrasonic welding.
 After removing the cover with a crowbar, we can see the glue between the power circuit and the shell.
 The power circuit still can’t be taken out after we remove the glue.
 Therefore, we need to open the tail cap on the output side.

-The tail cap adapts dual-layer design.
-The top layer is weld with the bottom layer through the ultrasonic process.
+The tail cap adapts a dual-layer design.
+The top layer is welded with the bottom layer through the ultrasonic process.

 There is a circular hole near the output cable.
 Use a proper screwdriver to push it slightly.